 PTR Records and the in-addr.arpa Domain

-Reverse DNS lookups rely on PTR records stored within the in-addr.arpa domain for IPv4 addresses and the ip6.arpa domain for IPv6 addresses.
-These domains are structured to facilitate the reverse mapping of IP addresses to hostnames.
+Reverse DNS lookups rely on PTR records stored in the in-addr.arpa domain for IPv4 addresses and the ip6.arpa domain for IPv6 addresses.
+These zones are set up specifically to handle IP-to-hostname lookups.

 Lookup Process

-When a reverse DNS lookup is performed, a DNS query is sent for the PTR record corresponding to the reversed IP address.
-If the PTR record exists, the DNS server returns the canonical hostname associated with that IP address.
+When you do a reverse DNS lookup, a DNS query gets sent looking for the PTR record that matches the reversed IP address.
+If that record exists, the DNS server sends back the hostname tied to that IP.

 Applications of Reverse DNS Lookup